 Demographics, behaviors, and extrinsic motivations have been the go-to data sets to inform the human side of game design.
 In the crowded experience economy, they’ve run their course.
 So where do game developers go from here?
 The answer lies in going many layers deeper, and understanding why behaviors and motivations occur.

-Our player assessments produce insights on hundreds of scientifically stable psychological traits.
-They offer reliable, actionable recommendations based on players’ intrinsic needs.
-Most crucially, we focus on ensuring construct validity, concurrent validity, discriminant validity, and internal consistency.
+Elaris offers insights on hundreds of scientifically stable psychological traits.
+It offers reliable, actionable recommendations based on players’ intrinsic needs.
+Most crucially, it focuses on ensuring construct validity, concurrent validity, discriminant validity, and internal consistency.

-Through this process, we uncover the player’s psychology.
+Through this process, it uncovers the player’s psychology.

 How Player Psychology Works